TurnipGuy30/HPE-2022/docs/README.md

 The Australian Bureau of Statistics released data showing that in 2020, Australian alcohol sales reached a record 15.6 billion dollars.

-Alcoholism is becoming more common since it became legal in the United States in 1933, and an increasing number of families are dealing with its consequences.
+Alcoholism is becoming more common since the United States legalised alcohol in 1933, and an increasing number of families are dealing with its consequences.

 ---